Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Conclusions

-By coupling attention maps to 2D oscillator networks through an attention coupling loss, we enabled direct on-image visualization of learned dynamics, i.e., masses, stiffness, and forces, without prior knowledge of the system.
-For the 2-segment robot, the model autonomously discovered a chain structure consistent with Cosserat rod theory.
-The ABCD not only provides unprecedented interpretability but also significantly improves multi-step prediction accuracy for the complex 2-segment robot: \SI{5.7}{\times} error reduction for Koopman (\num{9.84e-4} vs. \num{5.66e-3}) and \SI{3.5}{\times} for oscillator networks (\num{6.56e-3} vs. \num{2.27e-2}).
-Both Koopman and oscillator network variants with ABCD further enable smooth latent space extrapolation where standard methods fail.
-Notably, only 4 and 5 2D oscillators are required for the 1- and 2-segment robot, respectively, denoting computationally efficient dynamics models.
+By coupling attention maps to VONs through an attention coupling loss, we enabled direct on-image visualization of learned dynamics, including masses, coupling stiffness, and forces, without prior knowledge of the system.
+For the 2-segment robot, the model autonomously discovered a chain structure similar to Cosserat rod theory.
+The ABCD not only provides unprecedented visual and mechanical interpretability but also significantly improves multi-step prediction accuracy for the complex 2-segment robot, achieving \SI{5.8}{\times} error reduction for Koopman and \SI{3.5}{\times} for oscillator networks.
+Both Koopman and VON variants with ABCD further enable smooth latent space extrapolation where standard methods fail.
+In our experiments, only 3 and 5 2D oscillators are required for the 1- and 2-segment robots, respectively, indicating computational efficiency.

-The presented approach enables future work in several directions.
-Applications to control are promising, where the interpretable on-image visualizations may facilitate target state specification and trajectory planning.
-The learned matrices offer opportunities for parameter identification such as material specifications and simulation of structural modifications such as robot damage.
-The approach could be extended to different (soft) robotic systems, and to multi-camera setups, potentially learning 3D oscillator networks akin to finite element models.
-Additionally, transferring learned dynamics to different camera perspectives may be facilitated, as latents correspond to smoothly localized regions of the robot without encoding background information.
+This study has several limitations that also motivate future work.
+While the learned models may be well suited for future control applications due to their structured latent dynamics and long-horizon stability, dedicated control experiments are required.
+Further physical interpretability could be achieved through boundary conditions (e.g., a fixed base) or via additional constraints or regularization to better relate learned parameters to physical quantities.
+Strong latent-space extrapolation should be validated for physical realizability through dedicated out-of-distribution experiments or simulation.
+Augmenting the dataset with geometric ground truth (e.g., tip position) and evaluating under varying viewpoints would enable more direct geometric evaluation and broader generalization. \hlchanges{Our experiments further assume largely static backgrounds.
+Extending to variable backgrounds is a promising direction and may be integrated into the ABCD attention-based separation of robot and background.}

+Beyond these limitations, promising further developments include applications to more diverse soft robots, multi-camera setups, and learning 3D oscillator networks akin to finite element models, as well as studying transfer to different camera perspectives.